 3. 2nd pattern row (every other row of design now left) color inverted

-4. pattern marked in 5X5 blocks for easier tracking when drawing on 910 mylar sheet
+4. pattern marked in 5X5 blocks for easier tracking when drawing on the 910 mylar sheet

-For later review of cumulative posts on topic see: revisiting drop stitch lace
+For a later review of cumulative posts on the topic see: revisiting drop stitch lace

 For the design method for staggered shapes in drop stitch see Ayab software-related post.